cam-carter/two-factor-auth-phx/second_draft.md

 one_time_pass = :pot.hotp(token, _number_of_trials = 1)
 ```

 This code is going to come in handy later, so we'll want to hold on to it.
-We're creating a token with the `:crypto` application which provides an API to cryptographic functions in Erlang.
+We're creating a token with the [`:crypto`](http://erlang.org/doc/search/?q=crypto&x=0&y=0) application which is a module that provides access to cryptographic functions in Erlang.
 Then we're using that token to generate a one time password that can only be used...
 You, guessed it: once.

 ## Add a flag to the User?
 Add a flag to the User.